Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

     - Go to the linked test case in the dataset
     - Change the test requirements (rewrite checks, etc.)
-    - Retest multiple times until the result is always PASS (regenerate a bot answer, and retest)
+    - Retest multiple times until the result is always PASS (regenerate a agent answer, and retest)
     - Save the changes and if the test case was in draft, undraft it
     - You can also set the task as closed